 Senior Research Assistant - Cellular Generation and Phenotyping

-- Do you thrive in a multi-disciplinary team, working together to solve complex cell biology issues?
+- Do you thrive in a multi-disciplinary team, working together to solve complex process issues?

 - Have you ever worked in a R&D, high throughput or process driven setting?

-If you said yes to the above questions, then this could very well be the job for you.
+If you said yes to the above questions, then this could be the job for you.

 We are a core facility, responsible for providing cell biology resource and expertise to the wider institute.
 We do this by running multiple, diverse, high throughput projects for various faculty teams from across the Sanger Institute.
-Our current portfolio of projects includes, iPSC derivation and differentiation toward myeloid and neuronal lineages, genome wide CRISPR screens, organoid derivation, the Human Cell Atlas Initiative and the generation of Plasmodium mutants as well as work with various species of the pathogen Klebsiella.
-We work closely as a team of Scientific Managers, Research Assistants and Faculty members to successfully deliver large scale projects.
+Our current portfolio of projects includes the Human Cell Atlas, genome wide CRISPR screens, iPSC derivation and differentiation, organoid derivation and the generation of Plasmodium mutants.
+We are expanding our portfolio to include ST and RNAScope which require preparation of tissues for staining and imaging.
+We work closely as a team of Senior Scientific Managers, Research Assistants and Faculty members to successfully deliver large scale projects.

 - Ability to troubleshoot complicated laboratory processes

 - Experience of identifying and successfully resolving complex scientific/technical issues